 1. Inflation was cut to 3.9 percent in 1982, from 12.4 percent in 1980.
 This is the lowest inflation rate since 1972.
 And the trend is continuing: consumer prices rose less in the first quarter of 1983 than in any quarter since 1965.
 Wholesale prices dropped 0.1 percent in April.
+The 0.6 percent rise in the April CPI was largely due to the gas tax increase and bad weather boosting food prices.

 - 2. Interest rates are down and still falling.
-The prime rate is $\overline{\text{down to }10\ 1/2}$ percent, way down from the 21 percent that prevailed when President Reagan took office.
+The prime rate is down to 10 1/2 percent, way down from the 21 percent that prevailed when President Reagan took office.
 Home mortgage rates are down 3 points since last year.
 Long-term rates for business loans are off 3 to 4 points from a year ago. - 3.
 Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
 The combined effect of the 1981 and 1982 tax bills has been to lower individual taxes over 3 years by \$344 billion, as well as improve compliance and tax fairness.
 Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment. - 4.
-Housing starts are up; the stock market is up 450+ points over last August.
+Housing starts are up; the stock market is up 440 points over last August.
 These are tangible evidence of recovery.
-Consumer confidence is rising; retail sales rose 1.6 percent in March and 1.7 percent in April and auto sales were up 5.2 percent in the first 10 days in May. - B. Unemployment.
-The January drop in unemployment to 10.4 percent was followed by a further decline to 10.3 percent in March and to 10.2 percent in April.
-That is major good news, and the decline has not been reversed, although there may be a few "blips" upward.
+Consumer confidence is rising; retail sales rose 1.6 percent in March and 1.7 percent in April and auto sales were up 5.2 percent in the first 10 days in May.
+Inventories have been cut to their lowest levels in 2 years, which bodes well for increased production. - B. Unemployment.
+The January drop in unemployment to 10.4 percent was followed by further declines down to 10.1 percent in May.
 Unemployment, of course, remains the major negative in the economic picture.
 High unemployment has to come down and stay down without inflationary stimulus-that is what we have failed to do in the past. - o Clearly there is a bipartisan consensus for more jobs.
-But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon." - o That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
+But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon." - O That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
 The Federal Reserve will play a key role, and has already shown a willingness to adjust its short-term goals based on an assessment of the weakness of the economy.
 We will not allow the recession to continue, but we will not reinflate the economy, either. - o While the main emphasis must remain on the long-term goals of growth with low inflation, there are steps we can take in the short term to deal with the plight of the unemployed.
 Many things have already been done: